nephirim/fanfury-sdk/CONTRIBUTING.md

 User-facing repos should adhere to the trunk based development branching model: https://trunkbaseddevelopment.com/.
 User branches should start with a user name, example: `{moniker}/{issue#}-branch-name`.

-The Persistence SDK repository is a [multi Go module](https://github.com/golang/go/wiki/Modules#is-it-possible-to-add-a-module-to-a-multi-module-repository) repository.
+The Fanfury SDK repository is
+a [multi Go module](https://github.com/golang/go/wiki/Modules#is-it-possible-to-add-a-module-to-a-multi-module-repository) repository.
 It means that we have more than one Go module in a single repository.

-The Persistence SDK utilizes [semantic versioning](https://semver.org/).
+The Fanfury SDK utilizes [semantic versioning](https://semver.org/).

 ### PR Targeting